braedynl/CSE231-020-SS20/README.md

 The final exam will be on Mimir.
 It will contain a mixture of coding problems, matching, and multiple choice.
 I recommend reviewing old labs and projects, alongside the past final exams (found below).

-You will be proctored via our traditional Zoom lab session.
-See [Section Information](#section-information) below for session details.
+You will be proctored via Zoom.
+Zoom session URL: https://msu.zoom.us/j/91662652687

+See latest email for authentication and password.

 You must access Zoom via your phone, and prop it up such that you and your computer screen are in view.
 Please arrive to the Zoom meeting 30 minutes early to prepare.